Skip to content

 Whilst there are still relatively few human clinical trials investigating the link between gut microflora and autism, scientists at Baylor College of medicine in Texas have recently been looking at the impacts of gut microflora on the behavioural development of mice.
 Senior study author, Dr. Mauro Costa-Mattioli, said that the inspiration for the study8 was taken from earlier human studies that have shown a correlation between maternal obesity during pregnancy and the risk of their offspring developing various neuro-developmental disorders, including Autistic Spectrum Disorders.

 In the study, it was found that young mice born to overweight mothers showed behavioural deficits, including spending less time in contact with other young mice, and not initiating social interactions.
 Both of these character traits are common in autistic spectrum disorders in humans.
 Moreover the bacterial composition of the young mice born to overweight mothers was also different from those born to healthy-weight mothers.
-In particular one type of bacteria, Lactobacillus reuteri, was reduced more than nine fold in the microbiome of the mice born to the over-weight group.
+In particular one type of bacteria, Lactobacillus reuteri, was reduced more than nine fold in the microbiome of the mice born to the overweight group.

-Based on these findings, the research team cultured a strain of L. reuteri, and put it in the drinking water of the unhealthy high-fat-diet offspring.
+Based on these findings, the research team cultured a strain of L.reuteri, and put it in the drinking water of the unhealthy high-fat-diet offspring.
 They found that the inclusion of this one single strain of probiotic bacteria was enough to rectify their anti-social behaviour traits.
 Interestingly, the research also showed that this single strain of bacteria promoted the production of a ‘bonding hormone’, which is understood to play a crucial part in social behaviour in humans.
 A lack of this bonding hormone in humans has been associated with autism and Autistic Spectrum Disorders.

 A separate recent animal study has tried to further our understanding of the role the gut microbiome plays in influencing brain and nervous system function9.
 It was found that certain groups of bacteria seemed to have an effect on cortisol and serotonin levels.
 The research is still at the exploratory stage, and a lot more awaits discovery before we can have a firmer understanding of the interplay between gut and brain.
 Although we may still be in the dark, research is consistently showing a connection between the gut microbiome and nervous system.
-Find out more about the gut microbiome and the connection between the gut and brain in our sister site, the Probiotics Learning Lab.
+Find out more about the gut microbiome and the connection between the gut and brain on our sister site, the Probiotics Learning Lab.

 A great deal more clinical research is necessary before any firm conclusions can be made as to the effect of probiotics on autistic children and adults, preferably with large, randomised and double-blind clinical trials.
 Professor Gibson has expressed a desire to undertake a larger study in the future with fewer drop-outs.